paulc4/my-repo/UsingConcourse.md

 ```

 The `say-hello` task is defined using the config sub-element instead of a YAML file.
 Hence this flow requires no resources.

-It appears in the GUI as a single grey box which doesn't look like a floe at all (since it has no inputs or outputs).
+As a result, this flow appears in the GUI as a single grey box which doesn't look like a flow at all (since it has no inputs or outputs).

 Whilst this is a nice simple first example, it is not typical and I found it more confusing than helpful.